YEAR 9 2021

-The process includes the detailed information in the Prospectus, Open Day, the subject selection information and the enrolment interview with the Year 9 Deans followed by the Peer Support Programme where senior students work alongside the Year 9 students, integrating them into the school ethos and culture of Quality Work, Respect for Others and Courage.
+The process includes the detailed information in the Prospectus, the Year 8 Open Day, the subject selection information and the enrolment interview with the Year 9 Deans.
+At the Year 9 enrolment interview, students will select subjects alongside the Dean.
+This is followed by the Peer Support Programme where senior students work alongside the Year 9 students, integrating them into the school ethos and culture of Quality Work, Respect for Others and Kia Manawa Nui.

 CHOOSING YOUR SUBJECTS